 Who We Are

-Project Rex is a treatment initiative dedicated to providing services to children and young adults on the autism spectrum and their families.
-The program is affiliated with the Medical University of South Carolina (MUSC) in Charleston, SC.
+Project Rex is a treatment initiative dedicated to providing services, support, and treatment to children and young adults who struggle socially.
+We serve children and adults diagnosed with high functioning autism spectrum disorder, ADHD, social anxiety, and more.
+Diagnosis of any kind is not required to receive services.
+We are affiliated with the Medical University of South Carolina (MUSC) in Charleston, SC.

 - Pervasive Developmental Disorder, Not Otherwise Specified

 Children with Autism Spectrum Disorders benefit from focused cognitive-behavioral and/or activity-based therapies and medical evaluation.

 Furthermore, only about 36% of children on the Autism Spectrum actually have full-blown autism.
 The remaining percentage are classified as having “High Functioning Autism”.

 Although they are termed “High Functioning,” these children are generally lower functioning than their counterparts who have no symptoms of autism.

 Children with ADHD benefit from cognitive-based behavioral therapy, activity-based therapy, and medication management.

 Children with ADHD can struggle with the symptoms listed below as well as others which can all impede social relationships.
 The Project Rex team is dedicated to helping individuals with ADHD and their families understand the diagnosis and improve the symptoms.

 Trouble focusing and following through on tasks, difficulty listening when spoken to directly, being easily distracted, forgetfulness, talking excessively, interrupting others, trouble waiting for their turn, being intrusive towards others, difficulty managing frustration.

 Offering hope for individuals with autism spectrum disorders